minima-global/innovation-challenge/.github/ISSUE_TEMPLATE/innovation-challenge-submission.md

 **Before you post the issue**:
 - [ ] Make sure you have entered using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdW-r1iTN2JUxaLhKZxLj4FgRnIF6yZWAXB30hj4c-vwaNuPw/viewform)
-- [ ] You have followed the issue title format.
+- [ ] You have followed the issue title format
-- [ ] You have provided all the information correctly.
+- [ ] You have provided all the information correctly and uploaded all required material
 - [ ] You have read and agree with the terms in the [Code Of Conduct]()